About Java Village

 The Java Village Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Wyoming County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Java Village, New York residents are available through the local police department and authorized providers in Wyoming County.
+Fingerprinting services for Java Village, New York residents are available through local police (where present) and authorized providers in Wyoming County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Java Village Police Department or Wyoming County Sheriff's Office for scheduling and fees.

-Property records for Java Village, New York are maintained by the Wyoming Town/City Assessor's Office and the Wyoming County County Clerk.
+Property records for Java Village, New York are maintained by the Wyoming Town Assessor's Office and the Wyoming County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wyoming County, including parcels in Java Village.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Wyoming County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Wyoming County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Wyoming County offices at the county courthouse.
 The Wyoming County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Java Village, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Wyoming County Clerk's office issues marriage licenses and maintains marriage records for Wyoming County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.